IEEEServices/hackathon-2021/README.md

 Despite the limited execution time, and the relatively high level of noise, the success of near-time quantum computing seems to be at the reach of our fingertips thanks to the intimmate collaboration between classical and quantum computing.
 Cloud architectures leveraging colocation of classical and quantum resources, and reducing waiting times between the interacting parts, enable applicable fast, iterative dynamic workflows, where new circuits are created on the fly, according to the results of classical computations.

+## Proposed task

-Proposed by IBM Quantum, [Qiskit Runtime](https://quantum-computing.ibm.com/lab/docs/iql/runtime/) is a new model of execution aiming at fulfilling the promises of near-time quantum computing by executing hybrid classical and quantum Python programs.
-Still in private beta, [developers can download and start experimenting locally](https://github.com/Qiskit-Partners/qiskit-runtime/), leveraging built-in programs or uploading their own and exposing them as cloud services for others to use.
+Introduced by IBM Quantum, [Qiskit Runtime](https://quantum-computing.ibm.com/lab/docs/iql/runtime/) is a new model of execution aiming at fulfilling the promises of near-time quantum computing by executing hybrid classical and quantum Python programs.

+We envision a future of quantumn services and invite all the community of proffessional developers, students and quantum enthusiasts to make the most of quantum cloud services using Qiskit Runtime.
+Even in beta, [developers can download and start experimenting locally](https://github.com/Qiskit-Partners/qiskit-runtime/), leveraging built-in programs or uploading their own, and exposing them as cloud services for others to use.

+We challenge the participants to create innovative cloud services on top of custom quantum programs or to find novel applications for the Qiskit Runtime's built-in library.

 <!--
 ### Scope of the challenge